Accepting Registration for Spring 2020 “Pilot Trip"

 The Old Forge - Raquette Lake Circuit - 5 nights - 4 days - May 4-9, 2020

 Pilot trips are guided test runs of future AHH routes that will eventually be self-guiding.
 The 2020 trips will provide opportunities to paddle, hike, and bike with veteran Adirondack Guides Joe Dadey and Jack Drury.
-We have conducted three pilot trips to date.
-One of the North Creek Circuit via Indian Lake which combines hiking and rafting down the Hudson River and two of the Blue Mountain Lake to Raquette Lake Paddling Traverse, a paddle route with stays or visits at a number of Adirondack Great Camps.
-See details for this year's trips below.
+We have conducted four pilot trips to date.
+One of the North Creek Circuit via Indian Lake which combines hiking and rafting down the Hudson River, two of the Blue Mountain Lake to Raquette Lake Paddling Traverse, a paddle route with stays or visits at a number of Adirondack Great Camps, and a two-day trip between Old Forge and Inlet.
+See details for upcoming trips below.
+Complete an application HERE.

 Old Forge - Raquette Lake Circuit 5 nights - 4 days - May 4-9, 2020